nvs/map/README.md

             -- original locations.
             --
             -- By default, this option is disabled.
 Listed are the accepted -- values for debug mode.
-Note that 'path', the default mode -- should `true` be specified, will display the file path.
+Note that 'name', the default mode -- should `true` be specified, will display the module's name.
-            -- Setting the option to 'name' will only display the module's -- name.
-            debug = false or nil or true or 'path' or 'name',
+            -- Setting the option to 'path' will display the file path. debug = false or nil or true or 'path' or 'name',

             -- Indicates whether to run Luacheck on the generated